advnpzn/PathFinder-sfml/README.md

 # PathFinder-sfml
- Implementation of a pathfinder using SFML
+ Implementation of a pathfinder using SFML (Dijkstra's Algorithm)

 ### Current Progress